Ion Luca Caragiale: Background and name

 Nevertheless, as literary critic Tudor Vianu noted, Caragiale's outlook on life was explicitly Balkanic and Oriental, which, in Vianu's view, mirrored a type "which must have been found in his lineage".
 A similar opinion was expressed by Paul Zarifopol, who speculated that Caragiale's conservative mindset was possibly owed to the "lazyness of one true Oriental" (elsewhere, he referred to the writer as "a lazy southerner, fitted with definitely supranormal intelligence and imagination").

 In his main work on the history of Romanian literature, George Călinescu included Caragiale among a group of "Balkan" writers, whose middle class status and often foreign origin, he argued, set them apart irrespective of their period—others in this category were, in chronological order, Anton Pann, Tudor Arghezi, Ion Minulescu, Urmuz, Mateiu Caragiale, and Ion Barbu.
 In contrast, critic Garabet Ibrăileanu proposed that Caragiale's Wallachian origin was of particular importance, serving to explain his political choices and alleged social bias.

 On one occasion, Caragiale mentioned that his paternal grandfather was "a Greek cook".
 In several contexts, he referred to his roots as being in the island of Hydra.
 In one of his photographs, he posed in Oriental costume and sitting cross-legged, which was interpreted by Vianu as an additional reference to his Balkan background.
 Two of his biographers, Zarifopol and Șerban Cioculescu, noted that a section of Caragiale's fairy tale Kir Ianulea was a likely self-reference: in that fragment of text, the Christian Devil, disguised as an Arvanite trader, is shown taking pride in his Romanian language skills.

 Investigations carried out by the Center of Theatric Research in Athens, Greece and made public in 2002 offered an alternative take on the Caragiales' origin.
 According to this perspective, Ștefan Caragiali was a native of Kefalonia, and his original surname, Karaialis, was changed on Prince Caragea's request.
 Various authors also believe that Caragiale's ancestors were Albanian or Aromanian.

 Originally, Ion Luca was known as Ioanne L. Caragiali.
 His family and friends knew him as Iancu or, rarely, Iancuțu—both being antiquated hypocoristics of Ion.
-The definitive full version of his features the syllable ca twice in a row, which is generally avoided in Romanian due to its scatological connotations.
+The definitive full version of his name features the syllable ca twice in a row, which is generally avoided in Romanian due to its scatological connotations.
 It has however become one of the few cacophonies accepted by the Romanian Academy.